 Q: Who is Woody Leonhard?

 A: I’ve been wondering that myself.
 Most people know me for my books.
-My first computer book, Windows 3.1 Programming For Mere Mortals, appeared in 1992, and it’s been downhill ever since: Hacker’s Guides to Word and others; The Mother of All Windows Books in various flavors, spanning many versions; Underground Guides to Office, Word, and many more; Woody Leonhard Teaches Microsoft Office for a couple versions; Special Edition Using Microsoft Office 2000, Office XP, Office 2003 and Office 2007 – the four truly definitive guides to Office.
+My first computer book, The Hacker’s Guide to the Univers – a massive compendium of bugs in Word 1.10a – made its way around CompuServe in May 1991.
+Andrew Schulman saw it, used it, and coerced me into writing Windows 3.1 Programming For Mere Mortals, a real-live printed book, which appeared in 1992.
+It’s been downhill ever since: Hacker’s Guides to Word and others; The Mother of All Windows Books in various flavors, spanning many versions; Underground Guides to Office, Word, and many more; Woody Leonhard Teaches Microsoft Office for a couple versions; Special Edition Using Microsoft Office 2000, Office XP, Office 2003 and Office 2007 – the four truly definitive guides to Office.

 My most popular books (and most recent ones) have carved out new niches in the Dummies line: Windows XP All-In-One Desk Reference For Dummies; Windows XP Timesaving Techniques For Dummies; Windows XP Hacks & Mods For Dummies and Office 2003 Timesaving Techniques For Dummies, followed by Windows Vista All-In-One Desk Reference For Dummies and Windows Vista Timesaving Techniques for Dummies.
-Now there’s Windows 7 All-In-One For Dummies and Green Home Computing For Dummies, and Windows 8 All-In-One For Dummies will be out as soon as Win8 hits the stands.
+Now there’s Windows 7 All-In-One For Dummies and Green Home Computing For Dummies, Windows 8 All-In-One For Dummies, Windows 8.1 All-In-One For Dummies and Windows 10 All-In-One For Dummies.
 I’m really proud of those books because they’ve helped a lot of people take control of Windows and Office — without toeing the Microsoft Party Line.
 They’re kinda fun, too.
 I hate books that put people to sleep.

 Q: What is AskWoody.com?